 Since the last update, there have been several major factors that have affected the City's capital program.
-These include the continued financial impacts of the COVID-19 pandemic, construction and land cost escalation, community demand for more and enhanced services, and greater need to replace aging assets and make them more resilient to climate change.
+These include the continued financial impacts of the COVID-19 pandemic, construction and land cost escalation, community demand for more and enhanced services, and replacement of aging infrastructure and the demand on infrastructure caused by climate change.
 These impacts have caused cost and timing changes for some of the funded projects, or Priority 1's (P1), as well as the unfunded projects, or Priority 2's (P2).